-The entire site is situated on the east side of the town ring road, has a gross site area of approximately 2 1⁄4 acres (9,632 sq.m.) and is located in an area of the town consisting of commercial and residential uses.
-The area formed part of the 19th century residential expansion of the town that over took and surrounded the gas works which had originally been on the perimeter of the town.
-The character of the surrounding area is assessed in the St Helier Urban Character Appraisal and the North of Town Masterplan.
+1.13 The site is situated on the east side of the town ring road, and covers approximately 2 1/4 acres (9,632 sq.m.).
+It is located in an area of the town consisting of commercial and residential uses.
+The area formed part of the 19th century residential expansion of the town that over took and surrounded the gas works which